 Positive and Negative Body Image

 As mentioned above, dissatisfaction with your body image isn’t a mental illness, but it can definitely become a risk factor for one.
 Negative body image can make you feel inadequate physically and mentally, but it can also lead to such serious mental issues as eating disorders, personality disorders and mood disorders.
 Some people try to improve their body image in unhealthy ways, so they even turn to drugs and end up with substance abuse.
+If you know of someone that is suffering with substance abuse, consider signing that person up for the MAT program to help them get back on track.
 Also, a poor body image can make you love yourself far less and even stop with basic selfcare.